nieiamsi/my-first-repo/README.md

-This is a lab practice on version control tools and github.
+This is a lab practice on version control tools and Github.